Aromatic & Antibacterial: 6 Best Essential Oils for Killing Germs (Updated April 2020)

 3. Citronella Essential Oil

-These leaves produce citronella essential oil, which you may know from its fresh and distinct scent.
-Just as the citronella plant has many health benefits, citronella oil can also help with various health concerns.
-One of its best-known abilities is also its ability to repel insects, most importantly mosquitoes that carry potentially deadly viruses.
+One of citronella essential oil's best-known features is its ability to repel mosquitoes that carry potentially deadly viruses.
 Some mosquitoes may carry the dengue, West Nile, yellow fever, and Zika fever viruses, making citronella’s insect repellent properties important in certain areas of the world.

-Like other antimicrobial essential oils, citronella oil has a variety of benefits.
-Not only can citronella repel insects, it can also help fight bacteria and fungi that can cause a variety of illnesses.
+Not only can citronella repel insects, but it can also help fight bacteria and fungi that can cause a variety of illnesses.
 The oil can be effective in controlling the proliferation of salmonella bacteria, which causes food poisoning.
-Food poisoning can last up to a week, and using citronella oil can help prevent and shorten the illness.
+Food poisoning can last up to a week, and using citronella essential oil can help prevent and shorten the illness.

-Citronella oil can also help get rid of Candida albicans, a type of fungi that causes yeast infection in the genitals, mouth, digestive tract, and skin.
+It can also help get rid of Candida albicans, a type of fungi that causes yeast infection in the genitals, mouth, digestive tract, and skin.
 Some strains of fungi, like some strains of bacteria, may have already developed resistance to medication.
-Thus, citronella oil can be an effective alternative.
+Thus, citronella essential oil can be an effective alternative.

-While citronella oil is generally safe, you should avoid applying it undiluted onto your skin.
-Always make sure to dilute the oil first in a carrier oil, such coconut oil or jojoba oil.
-You also should not ingest citronella oil, or apply it near your eyes even when diluted.
+While citronella oil is generally safe, you should avoid applying it undiluted on your skin.
+Always make sure to dilute the oil first in a carrier oil, such as coconut oil or jojoba oil.
+Do not apply it near your eyes even when diluted.

 Learn more about citronella essential oil benefits.